bl_info = {

 return {'CANCELLED'}

-for file_path in files_to_process:
+for i, file_path in enumerate(files_to_process):

 if not file_path.suffix in [".tif", ".tiff"]: